The Initiation (novel): Cassie Blake

 Cassie is shy and withdrawn, until she meets Adam.
 As the main protagonist of the novel, Cassie’s journey involves the sticky situation of falling in love with her best friend’s boyfriend.
 She finds out that she is a witch, and is later initiated into the coven.
 She is described as having light-brown soft wavy hair with hidden colors woven through it, blue-silver eyes and a slight build.
-Her birthday is July 23rd.
+Her birthday is July 23.
 She lives in a Georgian Postrevolutionary that belonged to her maternal grandparents Maeve Howard and her late husband at 12 Crowhaven Road, New Salem MA.
 Her parents are Alexandra Blake (née Howard) and John Blake aka Black John.
 She has a half sister named Scarlett Forsythe from her father.
 Her working crystal is a Hematite.
 The master tool she uses is a bracelet.
 She is connected to her soulmate Adam by a silver cord.
 Cassie has an affinity for fire and can have her mind read by Adam, no matter the distance.
 She drives a Volkswagen Rabbit, that formerly belonged to Maeve.

 Faye Chamberlain

 Faye, the antagonist, pushes her friends, and first cousin, Diana, around a lot because she enjoys the thrill of it.
 Faye longs for the rush of power that magic brings her.
 She believes that magic should be used to benefit those who can wield it.
-16 at the start of The Initiation she turns 17 alongside Diana on November 10th.
+16 at the start of The Initiation she turns 17 alongside Diana on November 10.
 She has long black hair, honey gold eyes and overtly sensual mannerisms.
-She lives at number 6 Crowhaven Road.
+She lives at number 6 Crowhaven Road, New Salem MA.
 Her mother is a widow, her father Grant Chamberlain having died 16 years before the start of the story.
 She passes her time by flirting with Nick Armstrong whom she had an 'arrangement' of sorts before the start of the series and making mischief with her friends Susan Whittier, Deborah Armstrong, Chris and Doug Henderson.
 She had a crush on an outsider Jeffery Lovegood and on witch hunter Max Boylan who turned out to be using her.
 She drives a Corvette CR1.
 And has two kittens.